 - nightshade vegetables, such as eggplant, peppers, potatoes, and tomatoes

-- fruit, although in-season fruit is allowed in moderation
+- fruit, although the diet allows moderate amounts of in-season fruit

-If grains are consumed, the plan recommends products made from white flour instead of wheat.
+If a person wants to consume grain, the plan recommends products made from white flour instead of wheat.

-Dr. Gundry recommends completely avoiding the following foods:
+Dr. Gundry suggests completely avoiding the following foods: